tomnattle/chain-explosion-model/papers/bell-audit-paper/draft.en.md

 ### 3.1 Main Results

 In the NIST-index run, engineering gates pass but thesis gates fail, primarily because `S_strict=2.336276` violates the preregistered strict upper bound (`strict_max_S=2.02`).
+At the same time, the strict-standard gap (`+0.503111`) is much larger than finite-sample noise in either branch, indicating a systematic analysis-rule sensitivity.
 Therefore:

 1. current evidence supports protocol-level computability with high `S`;
 2. current evidence does not satisfy preregistered thesis closure criteria.